 - A permanent exclusion from taxable income of capital gains from the sale or exchange of an investment in a qualified opportunity zone fund, if the investment is held for at least 10 years.
 (Note: this exclusion applies to the gains accrued from an investment in an Opportunity Fund, not the original gains).

 Zones in Montrose

 The opportunity zones in Montrose include the areas primarily located to the north of Highway 50 and east of the Uncompahgre River and those in the Downtown Development Area in downtown Montrose.

 The designated zones focus on new investment in the existing downtown and the areas between the airport and Main Street.
-While other areas of Montrose County outside the City of Montrose are also designated Opportunity Zones, this prospectus assesses the development and investment market and potential around the core downtown.
+While other areas of Montrose county outside the City of Montrose are also designated Opportunity Zones, this prospectus assesses the development and investment market and potential around the core downtown area.